Connecting Leeds Bradford Airport

 We must have the rail station at the airport.
 Why is that not an option?
 It fits in with trying to make Leeds Carbon Free City, does it not?
 It would be easier for travellers with cases to get off a train outside the airport.
 They do not want to have to lug their cases on to a bus after the train.
 Sorry, but it has to be a railway station at the airport.
 See what the Yorkshire Party are saying and consult with them, please.

-Paul Hazelgrave asked about 5 years ago
+Paul Hazelgrave asked over 5 years ago

 Thank you for your comments, these will be considered as part of the consultation feedback.
 At this stage, it is unlikely that a direct rail link will be affordable and offer value for money.
 Building a station at the Airport Terminal building requires an additional heavy rail link from the existing railway line to the Airport.
 The Combined Authority commissioned some outline options appraisal work in 2016.
 The report indicated that a heavy rail link cannot be achieved without extensive tunnelling and cuttings which would incur significant costs.
 There is potential for a light rail or tram-train link option to link the Airport terminal to the existing Harrogate line.
 However, the cost for a tram-train / light rail link would be significant and would necessitate bespoke vehicles for a tram–train system.
 Although the costs for delivering the proposed Leeds Bradford Airport Parkway Station are still being refined it is anticipated that a Parkway Station will be able to deliver significant benefits at a significantly lower total cost.